Libyan genocide (1929–1934): Motivation

 Italy's colonisation of Libya was motivated by a desire to compete with other European powers, who had their own colonies.
 Libya was one of the last African countries to be colonised, along with Abyssinia.
 Additionally, Libya was viewed as the Fourth Shore, Mussolini's concept of a Greater Italy that harkens back to the Roman Empire.
 Libya in other words was viewed as a settler colonial state, akin to French Algeria.

-Italo Balbo, field marshal and an architect of the colony, planned on settling 500,000 Italians by the 1960s, particularly in the Jabal al Akhdar region ("Green Mountains" in Arabic) by displacing the local Libyan population to the desert.
+Italo Balbo, field marshal and an architect of the colony, brought 20,000 settlers to Libya in 1938 and planned on settling 500,000 Italians by the 1960s, particularly in the Jabal al Akhdar region ("Green Mountains" in Arabic) by displacing the local Libyan population to the desert.
 Jabal al Akhdar was chosen for settlement as it is a fertile region in an otherwise dry location, providing conditions for agriculture.

 Death marches

-The most common case of forced displacement was from the Jebel Al-Akthar region, to make way for Italian settlers, to Sirte, an inhospitable city on the edge of the Sahara desert.
+The most common case of forced displacement was from the Jabal al Akhdar region, to make way for Italian settlers, to Sirte, an inhospitable city on the edge of the Sahara desert.
 There were also several displacements from oases to the Sahara desert proper; such as the Magharba, and Zuwayya, Fawakhir, Firjan, and Hussun tribes who lived near Ijdabiyya, west of Benghazi.
 These displacements were harsh with a high mortality rate, done under the coercion of the Italian Army who were given orders to kill any person or animal who did not hurry.
 These arduous marches, if survived, took Libyans to their final destination in one of the main 16 concentration camps.
-Coupling these marches with the mass famine that was induced by the intentional killing of nearly all cattle, drove many to die.
+Coupling these marches with the mass famine that was induced by the intentional killing of nearly all cattle, drove many to their deaths.

+Sa’ad Salim al-’Amruni, born in 1924, recounted the marches:

+We were ordered to march from the Oasis of Jalu for seven days without water and food, and they treated us like animals until we were interned at al-Abyar camp.
+Like others, the deported were harshly treated and anybody who [slowed] down was whipped or shot.
+Many elders and some young children died during the deportation.
+The army took our animals and out of the 70 camels we were allowed to keep only five.
+It is clear that the Italian army marched some to the ports of Derna, Toukra, Susa, and Benghazi, then shipped [them] by sea to Braiga and Agaila, while others were forced to march on foot or ride camels to the camps.